GregoireCampos99/sports_betting/ReadMe.md

     python run_ingest.py

 # Data
 I use duckdb.
-I can't export it in here - not sure why, still investigating. run_ingest.py does create the tables
+I can't export it in here - not sure why, still investigating. run_ingest.py does create the database.
+You will need an API key for:
+- TheOdds (free, limited feed)

 # Done

-# In Progress
-- gathering and processing data
+# In Progress: gathering and processing data:
+- improve coverage for warehouse.main.fact_standings_snapshot (currently one per season and team)
+- improve coverage for odds (looks like it is empty on API-football - might need to revert back to TheOdds)

 # To do
 - betting engine